TheTrio/Class-Reminder/README.md

 ## How to use

-Presently, you need your own Telegram Bot Token to use ClassRemind.
+You need your own Telegram Bot Token to use ClassRemind.
 Once you have that, replace `YOUR_TOKEN` and `YOUR_ID` with your Telegram Bot Token and your Telegram user id respectively.
 If you don't know how to do that, or don't understand what a token is, read [this](https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token) guide

 ## Format of Schedule.json and Subjects.json